Last Updated: September 2020

 Photographs and digital images of individuals

-Anyone featured individually (where the photo is of a person or family), we will ask permission and complete a filming permission form.
-When photography or filming involves children, and/or vulnerable adults, no photographs will be taken unless full permission has been gained from the responsible adult/s accompanying the child/ children and/ or vulnerable adult/ adults.
+Anyone featured individually (where the photo is of a person or family), we will ask permission and complete a photography/filming permission form.
+When photography or filming involves children, and/or vulnerable adults, no photography or filming will be taken unless full permission has been gained from the responsible adult/s accompanying the child/ children and/ or vulnerable adult/ adults.

 Fundraising